AYLIEN/datascience-project-quickstarter/README.md

 ## Example Project: Zero-shot Event Classification

+In addition to the templates included in this repo, we've also included an example data science project that works out of the box.

 #### New environment
 To use or work on this project, we first want to create a project-specific Python environment, let's call it `zsc`. <br>